Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

-Demonstration data have been applied in the \textbf{\emph{Policy Iterations}} framework by~\cite{bertsekas2011approximate}.
+For the \emph{online} approach, demonstrations are directly used to guide agent actions for efficient explorations~\cite{hester2018deep}.
+Most work discussed in this section follows the online transfer paradigm or combines offline pre-training with online RL~\cite{nair2018overcoming}.

+Work along this line can also be categorized depending on \emph{\textbf{what}} RL frameworks are compatible: some adopts the policy-iteration framework~\cite{chemali2015direct,kim2013learning,piot2014boosted}, some follow a $Q$-learning framework~\cite{hester2018deep,brys2015reinforcement}, while recent work usually follows the policy-gradient framework~\cite{vevcerik2017leveraging,nair2018overcoming,kang2018policy,zhu2020learning}.
+Demonstrations have been leveraged in the {\emph{policy iterations}} framework by~\cite{bertsekas2011approximate}.
 Later, \cite{chemali2015direct} introduced the {\emph{Direct Policy Iteration with Demonstrations (DPID)}} algorithm.
 This approach samples complete demonstrated rollouts $D_E$ from an expert policy $\pi_E$, in combination with the self-generated rollouts $D_{\pi}$ gathered from the learning agent. $D_\pi \cup D_E$ are used to learn a Monte-Carlo estimation of the Q-value: $\hat{Q}$, from which a learning policy can be derived greedily: $\pi(s)= \underset{ a \in \cA} {\arg \max}\hat{Q}(s,a)$.
-This policy $\pi$ is further regularized by a loss function $\cL(s,\pi_E)$ to minimize its discrepancy from the expert policy decision:
+This policy $\pi$ is further regularized by a loss function $\cL(s,\pi_E)$ to minimize its discrepancy from the expert policy decision.